Law with Management

 - Specialist studies in some key commercial and business law subjects

-- Core modules focused on the principles of business and entrepreneurship.
+- Core modules focussed on the principles of business and entrepreneurship.

-The course normally runs over three academic years, or four years if you decide to take a professional placement year.
+The course normally runs over three academic years, or four years if you decide to take a professional placement.

 If you take a professional placement year between your second and third years, you will accumulate a further 60 credits.